zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 AIRTABLE_TABLE_NAME = "Form Submissions"
 ```

-With all these fields submitted, it's time to deploy your Workers serverless function and get your form communicating with it.
+With all these fields submitted, it is time to deploy your Workers serverless function and get your form communicating with it.
 First, publish your function:

 ```sh
 ---